valladaresr/Capstone-Bellabeat-Case-Study/README.md

   <img src="https://github.com/valladaresr/Google-Case-Study-Bellabeat/assets/163466485/da2bac9e-bd25-40c1-b311-8fa3ed8d2ffd"/>
 </p>

-The results show that 21% of users do more than 10,000 daily steps and 79% do less than the recommended amount.
-However, as it can be seen in the statistical summaries sections below, the average total steps per day is 7,638 for the Fitbit users.
-This shows that Fitbit users are generally somewhat more active than the average American.
-Most users do not meet the recommended daily amount of 10,000 steps, because of being short approximately 2,500 steps.
+The results indicate that 21% of users achieve more than 10,000 daily steps, while 79% fall short of the recommended amount.
+However, the statistical summaries below reveal that the average total steps per day among Fitbit users is 7,638, suggesting a generally higher activity level compared to the average American.
+Despite this, the majority of users do not meet the recommended daily goal of 10,000 steps, falling short approximately 2,500 steps on average.

 ### Statistical summaries to enhance comprehension of the data
 ```SQL